happybono/FinedustMonitorWithGPS/README.md

 * Input : DC-5V / 2A
 * Output : DC-5V / 2.1A
 * Capacity : 5000 mAh

+### Anisotropic Rubber Plate Magnet
+* Dimension : 300.0 mm × 300.0 mm
+* Thickness : 2T (2mm)
+* Quantity : 2 EA

+### Circular NFC Tag Sticker (N-Tag 216)
+* Size : 25.0 mm
+* Capacity : 926 Byte
+* This should be programmed to automatically opening the ThingSpeak Dashboard when the NFC Capable device has contacting on the NFC Tag Sticker.

 ## Data Refinement / Synchronization
 ### ThingSpeak